wberman27/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between Relational Databases and SQL.

-Relational Databases do this.
-SQL does this.
+SQL is a relational database, which differs from a NOSQL or a document/non-relational database that holds all data on one table or graph instead of a multi table structure, like SQL.

 2. Why do tables need a Primary Key?

-Tables need a primary key to uniquely identify what is being represented in the table's data.
+Tables need a primary key to uniquely identify what is being represented in the table's records.

 3. What is the name given to a table column that references the Primary Key on another table?